Matthew O'Toole

-Matthew John O'Toole MLA (born 18 May 1983) is an Irish politician, former civil servant, and journalist, serving as leader of the Social Democratic and Labour Party (SDLP) in the Northern Ireland Assembly and leader of the opposition since 2022, and a Member of the Northern Ireland Assembly (MLA) for Belfast South since 2020.
+Matthew John O'Toole MLA (born 18 May 1983) is a Northern Irish politician, former civil servant, and journalist, serving as leader of the opposition since 2022, and a Member of the Northern Ireland Assembly (MLA) for Belfast South since 2020.

 Early life and career

 Born in Belfast, O'Toole grew up in Downpatrick and read for an MA in International Relations and English at the University of St Andrews.

 Prior to serving as an MLA, O'Toole worked as a journalist, and as a civil servant at HM Treasury and in 10 Downing Street.
 At Downing Street, O'Toole worked on the 2016 EU referendum and its aftermath.
 On leaving the civil service, O'Toole wrote widely on Brexit, its impact on Northern Ireland, and British-Irish relations.
 His writing has appeared in the Irish Times, Guardian, Financial Times, Politico, New Statesman and elsewhere.
 From 2017 to 2020, he was a senior consultant at Powerscourt, a communications consultancy based in London.